The Newlywed Game: Gameplay

 Prior to taping the show, each couple was asked to predict the total points they would earn.
 In the event of a tie for first place, the tied couples reveal a card showing this predicted score.
-The winner went to whichever couple that had the closest guess without going over their actual total; otherwise, it went to the couple who had the closest guess, provided that all tied couples went over.
-An exact guess awarded a bonus prize to the winners.
+The winner went to whichever couple that had the closest guess without going over their actual total.
+In the event that all couples overshot their prediction; the winner would be decided by which prediction was the most accurate.
+In the event a couple had made an exact score prediction, they were awarded a special prize for precision.

 For the first half of the 1988–89 season, the series adopted a new scoring format where each correct answer paid cash.
-In the first half, four questions were played at $25 per right answer.
+All four couples were given $25 to start.
+In the first half, three questions were played at $25 per right answer.
 The second half featured three questions and the first two paid off at $50 for a right answer.
 The third question saw the couples wager any or all of their money, with right answers adding the amount of the wager and wrong answers deducting it.
 The couple in the lead at the end of the game still won the grand prize, but any money that the other three couples won was theirs to keep.
 The maximum possible amount was $500.

 This scoring format was dropped, and the old one reinstated, when Paul Rodriguez took over as host in December 1988, although the number of couples competing was then reduced to three.